Adults catch an average of 2 – 4 colds per year, and children may catch upwards of 8 – 10 colds annually (Colds in children, 2005)!

 2) Fish Oil

-Loaded with anti-inflammatory Omega-3 fatty acids (and some vitamins A and D), it is immunity powerhouse!
+Loaded with anti-inflammatory Omega-3 fatty acids (and some vitamins A and D), it is an immunity powerhouse and powerful at decreasing inflammation!

 3) Vitamin D3